~The West Texas Historical Association ~

 A Brief History

-Throughout its long and distinguished history, the WTHA has encompassed a wide range of both professional and non-professional historians--from lawyers and physicians to ranchers, business people, and teachers.
+Throughout its long and distinguished history, the WTHA has encompassed a wide range of both professional and non-professional historians-- from lawyers and physicians to ranchers, business people, and teachers.
 Although their interests vary, members share a common desire to preserve the rich history of the West Texas region for present and future generations.

-Caption: Exhibits and silent auction at the 2000 Midland meeting.
+Pictured right: The book dealers tables and silent auction at the 2000 Midland meeting.

 Travis Roberts Jr. and Clint Chambers attended the WTHA session at the Center for Big Bend Studies meeting, 2010.